elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 > This seems to be because Kind uses a user-defined Docker network which in turn uses an embedded DNS server that isn't actually listening on port 53.
 > To solve this remove the port 53 restriction from the `allow-coredns` egress network policy and things should start working again.

-The `dev` flavor has been "leaned" to optimize resource usage.
+The `dev` flavor has been configured to optimize resource usage.
 If your machine has at least 16GB+ RAM, you can deploy most of the Welkin apps in the local cluster by running:

 ```sh
 ./bin/ck8s apply sc